 With the wide range of color shades available, color alone is not an indication of freeze damage.
 Look for russeting and other patterns of discoloration, especially on the tips.
 Snap/green beans Temperature: 40 to 45 F, 4.4 to 7 C Relative humidity: 95% Mist: lightly Typical shelf life: 4 to 5 days Ethylene-sensitive.
 Do not store or transport with commodities that produce ethylene.
 Highly sensitive to freezing injury.
 Susceptible to chilling injury.
 Damage sometimes is not apparent until the produce is returned to a higher temperature.
 Snap beans are subject to chill injury and russeting if held at temperatures below 40 F, 4.4 C. Damage may begin to show within three days.
 They also will become pitted and lose moisture rapidly.
 Snap bean containers should be stacked to allow maximum air circulation.
 To retain moisture content, wash beans before refrigeration.
 Lima beans Temperature: 37 to 41 F, 2.8 to 5 C Relative humidity: 95% Mist: lightly Typical shelf life: 4 to 5 days Susceptible to chilling injury.
 Damage sometimes is not apparent until the produce is returned to a higher temperature.

-- Nearly 40% of consumers purchased green beans in the past year.
+- 27% of consumers purchased green beans in the past year.

-- For the third year in a row, Asian shoppers were the most likely ethnic group to purchase green beans.
+- Shoppers in the South are in the region most likely to purchase green beans.